 Wells Fargo is a nationwide, diversified, community-based financial services company.
 The company provides banking, insurance, investments, mortgage, and consumer and commercial finance, serving one in three households in the United States.
 Wells Fargo’s vision is to satisfy all our customers’ financial needs and help them succeed financially.
-In 2012, the company invested $315.8 million in grants to 19,500 nonprofits, and team members contributed more than 1.5 million volunteer hours around the country.
+We’re committed to providing community solutions – local responses to local needs.
+We promote economic development and self-sufficiency through community development, financial education, cash contributions, affordable housing, environmen¬tal stewardship, and through the efforts of our enthusiastic team member volunteers.
+In 2013, Wells Fargo invested $275.5 million in 18,500 nonprofits nationwide.

 Tyler Smith, Vice President, REO Community Development, Wells Fargo, and Russ Cross, SVP/Regional Servicing Director, Wells Fargo, discuss national bank-owned community development efforts at the 2013 Congressional City Conference.